shamsdev/davinci/README.md

 ```

 ### Caching Control
-You can simply cache downloaded images and Davinci will not download it next time from same url.
-It's cool! isn't it? 😁
+You can simply cache downloaded images so Davinci won't download it again from the same url.
+It's cool!
+Isn't it? 😁
 (Default is `True`)

 ```csharp